serdarburakguneri/hobby-streamer/backend/transcoder/README.md

 # Transcoder Service

-The Transcoder service processes video jobs from an SQS queue, including analysis and transcoding to HLS and DASH formats.
-It is designed to work as a background worker in the hobby-streamer project.
+Background worker that processes video jobs from an SQS queue, including analysis and transcoding to HLS and DASH formats.

 ## Features
 - Consumes jobs from an SQS queue using the shared SQS package